entropymadness69/RiskManagementCalculator/README.md

 Usage is to run the web app, fill in the respective fields and if you get a positive number, it is a good safeguard. otherwise, it is not a great safeguard.

-- to dos:
+to-dos:
  - Improve the webpage asthetics and make more user friendly.